A very simple is to

 be driving a BMW or Chevrolet or Mercedes and each can present its' own

 reception issues.
-One of the largest noise makers in a car is the
+Two of the largest noise makers in a car are

-electronic fuel pumps and fan motors.
+electric fuel pumps and electric fan motors.
 If you are experiencing a

 continuous noise in AM reception the culprit is more than likely one of

 the above.
 If the problem changes in intensity as you accelerate